Happy Homes U.S.A.

 Burien, WA 98166

-" Your Support Network Against Home Fraud "
+" Your Support Network for Successful Home Projects! "

 Facebook is YOUR PAGE.
 It is specifically made available to U.S. residents who are homeowners, homerenters, or who have those aspirations.
 HGRBS is only the steward of it.
 Primarily our job is to help keep it clean and relevant to home maintenance and improvement POLICIES.
 There is no other Facebook page which is so specialized.
 We greatly apologize for not emphasizing that sooner.
 Fill 'er up!
 This is the place for it!
 Let them know who You are!